2021 Award Applications are now closed. Please check back for information about the 2022 application for the Buck Weirus Spirit Award.

 * View sample Activity Sheet examples, both good and bad, as well as sample Impact Essays.
 For a detailed review of these resources, please watch the virtual Buck Weirus Workshop - Available on this page.

 • For questions related to Submittable, the online application platform, please visit submittable.com/help/submitter/ for technical support

 • Please direct any questions via email to SpiritAward@AggieNetwork.com.

 • All applicants will be notified of the results via email.
 Email notification will be sent to the email address provided during application submission.
 All email notifications will be sent prior to, or during, the week beginning March 15.

 • The Association of Former Students and the Department of Student Activities plan to honor all award recipients at the Buck Weirus Spirit Awards Ceremony during Family Weekend.
 We are monitoring State and County recommendations regarding COVID-19 protocols, and are prepared to make adjustments to the ceremony as needed.
-We plan to have a final decision regarding Buck Weirus Spirit Award Ceremony plans confirmed by March 1.

 Previous Buck Weirus Spirit Award Recipients